-The set location bar is used to navigate the map to a specific location or add a location onto a Table.
-Similar to most online mapping tools, you can search for locations by an address or a type of geography (e.g. zip code, city, county, or state), but users can also search by predefined geographies like census tracts, congressional districts, school districts, metro areas, and other geographies.
+The Location Search bar is used to navigate the map to a specific location or add a location to a table.
+Similar to most online mapping tools, you can search for locations by an address or geography type (e.g. zip code, city, county, or state).
+Users can also search for more specialized geographies like census tracts, congressional districts, school districts, or metro areas.

-Search the Map - The default way to use the search bar is by Location, which allows a user to enter an address or geography.
-To search for an address, type a location in the entry box and click the magnifying icon (or your Enter key).
+Search the Map - The default way to use the Location Search bar is to enter an address or geography name.
+To search for an address, type a location in the entry box and click the magnifying icon (or press Enter).
 When an address is located, an icon will appear on the map to identify the address.
-The Info Bubble gives users the option to remove the icon (Clear Point) or create a radius report (See Report) from the address location.
+The bubble gives users the option to remove the icon (Clear Point) or create a radius report (See Report) from the address location.

-If searching by an address use a combination of street address and zip code or a combination of street address, city, and state.
-Users will occasionally receive a "location not found" message, which can be for a variety of reasons.
-Here are some tips which will help locate your address:
+If searching by an address, use a combination of street address and zip code or a combination of street address, city, and state (and zip code if available).
+Users will occasionally receive a "location not found" message, which can be the result of a variety of reasons.
+Here are some tips for locating your addresses:

-- Apt, Units, Number, or anything normally in Address2 should not be in included in your search.
+- Apt, Units, Number, or anything normally in the second line of an address should not be included in your search.

-- Some hyphenated addresses, such as those in Queens, NY (e.g. 65-30 Kissena Blvd) can be entered without the hyphen (e.g. 6530 Kissena Blvd).
+- Some hyphenated addresses, such as those in Queens, NY (e.g. 65-30 Kissena Blvd) must be entered without the hyphen (e.g. 6530 Kissena Blvd).

-- If a street has a secondary name, use the secondary name first to search (e.g. Highway 99 in Winston, OR is also named Dillard Highway).
+- If a highway has a secondary name, try the secondary name.
+For example, Highway 99 in Winston, OR, is also named Dillard Highway.

 - Cross streets cannot be used to identify an address.

-If searching by a type of geography, like Philadelphia, users will see the map position itself at the location entered with a border surrounding the geography.
-If more than one location in the US has the same name, the map will default to the largest populated location and a message box will appear listing all matching locations sorted by population size.
+After selecting a location, the map will position itself at the location entered with a border surrounding the geography.
+If more than one location in the U.S. has the same name, the map will default to the largest populated location and a message box will appear listing all matching locations sorted by population size.

-Pre-defined Geographies – You can search by pre-defined geographies in PolicyMap by select the category in the drop down menu.
+Specialized Geographies - You can search for certain specialized geographies in PolicyMap by selecting the category in the drop down menu.

-- Census Tracts and Block Groups - Users with a FIPS (Federal Information Processing Standard) code could enter the ID in the respective tabs and the map will locate and highlight the boundary for that geography.
-The suggested locations for tracts and blockgroups will appear after the 10th digit for tracts and 11th digit for blockgroups, and both will display the boundary year(s) each location.
-Between 2000 and 2010, the US Census updated a large number of census tract and blockgroup boundaries, so on PolicyMap users can see data for either boundaries and also search for them.
+- Census Tracts and Block Groups - Users with a FIPS (Federal Information Processing Standard) code for a census tract or block group can enter the ID in the respective tabs and the map will locate and highlight the boundary for that geography.
+Census tract codes always have 11 digits, and block groups always have 12.
+Between 2000 and 2010, the US Census updated a large number of census tract and block group boundaries, so on PolicyMap users can select boundaries for either vintage.

-- Cong.
-District – PolicyMap has loaded the latest Congressional districts for all 50 States, US Territories, and Washington DC.
+- Congressional District - PolicyMap has loaded the latest congressional districts for all states.
+Representatives' names and party affiliations are kept up to date.

-- State Districts - PolicyMap has also loaded the legislative districts for the 50 states and Washington DC.
-When searching for state House and Senate districts, select “Upper House District” to search for the state Senate districts and “Lower House District” for state House districts.
+- State Legislative Districts - PolicyMap has also loaded the legislative districts for all states.
+When searching for state house and senate districts, select “Upper House" to search for the state senate districts and “Lower House” for state house districts.